by Mistress Jessa d'Avondale

 Rapier Champion: This title is granted to the Rapier Champion for a period of one year - from Beltane Coronation to Beltane Coronation.
 The current Rapier Champion wears a coat or cloak with the badge of the office, and a red cord to be worn as a sword knot.

 Arts & Sciences Champion: This title is granted to the Arts & Sciences Champion for a period of one year - from October Crown to October Crown.

 Bard of the West: this title goes to the winner of a competition held at Beltane Coronation, and is granted at the following June Crown.

-Queen's Artisans: given to select artisans who are not yet Laurels, to serve the Queen in whatever manner She requires during Her reign.
+Queen's Artisans: artisans who are not yet Laurels who are selected to serve the Queen in whatever manner She requires during Her reign.